alcionai/clues/ctats/README.md

 }
 ```

-Still optional though.
-Pass `WithBoundaries` directly to the `Histogram`
+Registering is optional.
+You can also pass `WithBoundaries` directly to the
 factory and the instrument is created on the first `Record` call.
 Just keep
 in mind that the first creation wins — if the same id was already registered
 or recorded against with different boundaries, the new ones are silently